holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

     sudo kubeadm init --apiserver-advertise-address=192.168.56.2 --pod-network-cidr=10.244.0.0/16

-* `--apiserver-advertise-address=192.168.56.2`: The IP address the API Server will advertise it's listening on.
-In this tutorial we will use IP address of `kubemaster` vm.
+* `--apiserver-advertise-address=192.168.56.2`: The IP address the API Server will advertise its listening on.
+In this tutorial, we will use the IP address of `kubemaster` VM.
-* `--pod-network-cidr=10.244.0.0/16`: the control plane will automatically allocate CIDRs for every node which specifies a range of IP addresses that can be used for pod IPs. **You may need to choose a CIDR range that is not overlap with any existing network ranges to avoid IP address conflicts**.
+* `--pod-network-cidr=10.244.0.0/16`: the control plane will automatically allocate CIDRs for every node which specifies a range of IP addresses that can be used for pod IPs. **You may need to choose a CIDR range that does not overlap with any existing network ranges to avoid IP address conflicts**.

 `kubeadm init` first runs a series of prechecks to ensure that the machine is ready to run `Kubernetes`.
 These prechecks expose warnings and exit on errors. `kubeadm init` then downloads and installs the cluster control plane components.
 This may take several minutes.
 After it finishes you should see: